mesosphere/dcos-commons/tools/README.md

 ### launch_ccm_cluster.py

-Launches a DC/OS cluster using the Mesosphere-internal 'CCM' tool.
+Launches a DC/OS cluster using the Mesosphere-internal 'CCM' tool, then prints the information about the launched cluster to stdout (all other logging is to stderr).
 This is not usable by the general public and will be going away or getting replaced soon.

 #### Usage